 Parks and Facilities

-For those intrested in reserving any city facilities please review our FACILITES AND RESERVATIONS manual.
+For those intrested in reserving any city facilities please review our FACILITIES AND RESERVATIONS manual.
 For reservations or inquires please contact the main Parks & Recreation Office at (281) 391-4840 or visit us at 5718 Second Street Katy, Texas 77493.

 Katy City Park, 5720 Franz Road

 Katy Play Station The state’s largest innovative playground for multiply-impaired and profoundly deaf children, is also located within Katy City Park.
 The all-inclusive 13,000 square foot playground, custom designed to feature Katy’s name sake the MKT Rail line, features special equipment, ramps and swings for children of all physical abilities.
 This play facility is a one of kind attraction for both able and disable bodied children and has fastly become a destination within the community for family, fun recreation.
 Katy Play Station was featured in Todays Playground Magazine and has received several awards for its design and contribution to the Katy community.

 Dog Park, 5414 Franz

 Opened In March 2007, this new off-the-leash park for dogs of all sizes is open 7 days week from dawn to dusk and is one of the city’s most popular attractions.
 These 14 acres offer lots of grass and trees with an oval walking path with a distance of 1,723 feet, park specific wading pool for dogs, custom dog showers and fountains accessible for both the four legged friend and their owners.
 The park also hosts many pet friendly events throughout the year such as our annual HOWL-o-WEEN event and PAWS in the Park Easter Egg Hunt.